platformatic/platformatic/docs/reference/db/authorization/rules.md

 Every rule must specify:

 - `role` (required) — A role name.
 It's a string and must match with the role(s) set by an external authentication service.
-- `entity` (required) — The Platformatic DB entity to apply this rule to.
+- `entity` (optional) — The Platformatic DB entity to apply this rule to.
+- `entities` (optional) — The Platformatic DB entities to apply this rule to.
 - `defaults` (optional) — Configure entity fields that will be [automatically set from user data](#set-entity-fields-from-user-metadata).
 - One entry for each supported CRUD operation: `find`, `save`, `delete`

+One of `entity` and `entities` must be specified.

 ## Operation checks